 The standard checklist to determine if a child has ADHD is the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth edition (DSM-V).
 This symptom guide is invalid for adults.
-An ADHD diagnosis in adulthood emerges only from a careful clinical interview.
-It’s important that the clinician is a specialist in ADHD, and that he or she takes their time with the evaluation.
+The only way to diagnose ADHD in adulthood is through a careful clinical interview to gather a detailed medical history.
+It’s important to see a clinician who specializes in ADHD, and will take the time required to identify symptoms in adulthood.

-Any good ADHD diagnosis will begin with a clinical interview to gather your medical history.
-This is often supplemented with neuropsychological testing, which offers greater insight into strengths and weaknesses, and helps identify co-existing, or comorbid, conditions.
+The clinical interview may be supplemented with neuropsychological testing, which offers greater insight into strengths and weaknesses, and helps identify co-existing, or comorbid, conditions.

 “The part that most family physicians miss out on would be the differential diagnosis,” explains Dr. Michele Novotni, former president and CEO of the national Attention Deficit Disorder Association (ADDA), speaker, best-selling author, psychologist, and coach.
 “ADHD symptoms can be the result of different mental health issues, such as anxiety or a mood disorder.
 Any of these conditions can be occurring with ADHD.”

-It’s important to see a physician who specializes in ADHD but also has a thorough understanding of its comorbid conditions, and Dr. Dodson underscores this.
+It’s important to see a clinician who also has a thorough understanding of its comorbid conditions.
 The emotional sensitivity component of ADHD can look like a mood disorder and/or anxiety, particularly in adults who have lived with ADHD all their lives.
-If you’re not seeing a clinician who understands the nuances of each related condition, and how they can mimic one another, you may endure a frustrating waste of time and money.
-A clinician trained in just one of these conditions will see what they’re trained to see, and that often leads to a misdiagnosis of a mood disorder and/or anxiety.
+If your clinician doesn’t understand the nuances of each related condition, and how they can mimic one another, you may endure a frustrating waste of time and money.
+A clinician trained in just one of these conditions will see only the condition they’re trained to see, and that often leads to a misdiagnosis of a mood disorder and/or anxiety.
 Of course, an inaccurate diagnosis leads to ineffective (and in some cases, counterproductive) treatment, which often worsens the problem.

 Physicians unfamiliar with making a mental health diagnosis should refer patients to either a psychiatrist or psychologist who is trained to diagnose and treat ADHD and its comorbid conditions.